fouada/Deep-Learning-Project/README.md

 - **Sharpness‑Aware Minimization (SAM) effects on ViT.** Chen, Hsieh, Gong, “**When Vision Transformers Outperform ResNets Without Pre‑training or Strong Data Augmentations**,” ICLR 2022.
 Key point: **smoothing the loss with SAM** markedly **improves ViT**, making it competitive or better than ResNets **when trained from scratch** under standard preprocessing.

 ---

-## Acknowledgements

-- Kaggle dataset authors and maintainers.
-- Open‑source implementations in PyTorch, torchvision, and timm.